Sohojoe/UnityMQ/README.md

 To reproduce issue:
  1. Cloan:
- 2. Run (without MonoDebug connected) - Project will run OK
+ 2. Run (without MonoDebug connected)
+  * Project will run OK
+  * (look at console for output)
  3. Open Monodebug
  4. Start/Run Monodebug
  5. Return to Unity-> Run
   * Project runs for a few frames then freezes
   * Unity has to be forced quit.